 But what if it was real life we rallied for instead

-Like wearing jerseys for people that helped those without a bed
+Like wearing jerseys for people that helped those without

 What if we paraded to end war instead of that game